littleidiot40/stac-collection-search/README.md

 the server must return the maximum possible number of items (ideally, the number as the advertised maximum limit), rather than responding with an error.

-**datetime** The `datetime` parameter use the same allowed values as the OAF datetime parameter.
+**datetime** The `datetime` parameter uses the same allowed values as the OAF datetime parameter.
 This allows for either a single RFC 3339 datetime or an open or closed interval that also uses RFC 3339 datetimes.
-Additional details about this parameter can be found in the Implementation Recommendations.

 **bbox** Represented using either 2D or 3D geometries.
 The length of the array must be 2*n where n is the number of dimensions.
 The array contains all axes of the southwesterly most extent followed by all axes of the northeasterly most extent